lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

     \hline
     \textbf{Name:} & Use case 4 - Deliver and return \\
     \hline
-    \textbf{Goal:} & The delivered drove the given route  \\
+    \textbf{Goal:} & The car completes the delivery route  \\
     \hline
     \textbf{Initialization:} & Press of the start button \\
     \hline
-    \textbf{Actors:} & \textbf The dispensary nurse - primary \\
+    \textbf{Actors:} & The dispensary nurse - primary \par
+    Nurse - secondary\\
     \hline
     \textbf{Concurrent instances:} & 1 \\
     \hline
-    \textbf{Precondition:} & The pathfinding has been done \\
+    \textbf{Precondition:} & The pathfinding calculations has been done and the green LED is turned on\\
     \hline
-    \textbf{Postcondition:} & The car have driven the given route and is back at home base \\
+    \textbf{Postcondition:} & The car has driven the given route and is back at homebase \\
     \hline
     \textbf{Main scenario:} &
-    1. The dispensary nurse presses the start button. \par
+    1. The dispensary nurse presses the start button \par
-    2. The car waits 1 second. \par
+    2. The green LED turns off \par
-    3. The car begins to drive. \par
+    3. The car waits 1 second \par
-    4. The car drives. \par
+    4. The car starts driving \par
-    5. The car arrives at the first point. \par
+    5. The car arrives at the next location and stops \par
-    6. The car stops at the first point. \par
+    6. The green LED lights up \par
-    7. The car goes idle. \par
+    7. The CPU enters waiting \par
-    8. The nurse removes. \par
+    8. The nurse presses the button \par
-    9.
+    9. The green LED turns off \par
+    10. The car checks that there are no more locations other than homebase left \par [Extension 1: There are more locations remaining other than homebase] \par
+    11. The car waits 1 second \par
+    12. The car starts driving \par
+    13. The car arrives and stops at the homebase \par
+    14. The car sends the server a notification that it has arrived at the homebase \par
+    15. The CPU enters waiting \par
      \\
     \hline
     \textbf{Extensions/Exceptions:} &
+    [Extension 1: There are more locations remaining other than homebase] \par
+    \hspace{1cm} 1.
+Return to point 2 in main scenario
      \\
     \hline
 \end{tabularx}
     \caption{Use case 5}
     \label{tab:usecase5}
 \end{table}